saymrwulf/fpga-verilog-lab/notes.md

-2020-10-18T18:33:00 - Minor doc updates: linking to article on quantization (fpga-verilog-lab) 2020-11-30T23:54:00 - Implementing approach from a new paper read last night (fpga-verilog-lab) 2020-11-30T01:47:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (fpga-verilog-lab)
+2020-10-18T18:33:00 - Minor doc updates: linking to article on quantization (fpga-verilog-lab) 2020-11-30T23:54:00 - Implementing approach from a new paper read last night (fpga-verilog-lab) 2020-11-30T01:47:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (fpga-verilog-lab) 2020-11-30T22:38:00 - Minor doc updates: linking to article on quantization (fpga-verilog-lab)